OCR-D/spec/mets.md

 * A `mets:structMap` with `TYPE="PHYSICAL"` is mandatory.
 * The _logical_ document structure detected by _library or archive_ MUST be described by `TYPE="LOGICAL"`.
 * The _logical_ document structure detected by _OCR-D software_ MUST be described by `TYPE="OCR-D-LOGICAL"`.
-The _logical_ document structure detected by OCR-D software MUST be described by `TYPE="OCR-D-LOGICAL"`.

 attributes in `structMap` | description
 --                        | --